csae1152/JavaServerFacesTheGoodParts/README.md

 It's important to distinguish between action listener and actions.
 In a nutshell, actions are designed fur business logic and participate in navigation handling.

+Ajax and JSF

+Conceptually, Ajax is simple.
+In fact, Ajax requests differ from regular HTTP requests in only two ways:

+1. Ajax partially processes forms on the server during the Ajax call.
+2. Ajax partially renders DOM elements on the client after the Ajax call returns from the server.